-You or your authorized representative may file a written appeal with the Annuity Trust Office no later than 60 days after you receive notice that your application for benefits has been denied (180 days for disability claims).
+You or your authorized representative may file a written appeal with the Annuity Trust Office no later than 60 days after you receive notice that your claim for benefits has been denied, or deemed denied if no denial was provided to you (180 days for disability claims).
 The Trustees will conduct a full and fair review of your application based on all information available, including any additional information you provide with your request for review.
 The Trustees shall provide you with the following:

-- An opportunity on appeal to submit written comments, documents, records and other information relating to the claim; - A statement that you are entitled, upon request and free of charge, access to, and copies of, all documents, records and other information relevant to the claim for benefits; - A review that takes into account all comments, documents, records, and other information you have submitted with your claim, without regard to whether such information was submitted or considered in the initial review; and - In the case of a disability determination, a full and fair review must also provide you with the following: - A review that does not afford deference to the initial denial decision rendered by the committee; - A review that shall consist of consultation with a health care professional who has appropriate training and experience in the field of medicine involved with the disability determination; - The identification of the medical and/or vocational experts whose advice was obtained on behalf of the Board of Trustees in connection with the denial decision, without regard to whether the advice was relied upon in making the denial decision; and - ➤ A review that does not consult with the same health care professional as consulted by the committee at the initial claims review level, nor the subordinate of any such individual.
+- An opportunity on appeal to submit written comments, documents, records and other information relating to the claim; - A statement that you are entitled, upon request and free of charge, access to, and copies of, all documents, records and other information relevant to the claim for benefits; - A review that takes into account all comments, documents, records, and other information you have submitted with your claim, without regard to whether such information was submitted or considered in the initial review; and - In the case of a disability determination, a full and fair review must also provide you with the following: - A review that does not afford deference to the initial denial decision rendered by the committee; - A review that shall consist of consultation with a health care professional who has appropriate training and experience in the field of medicine involved with the disability determination; - The identification of the medical and/or vocational experts whose advice was obtained on behalf of the Board of Trustees in connection with the denial decision, without regard to whether the advice was relied upon in making the denial decision; and - A review that does not consult with the same health care professional as consulted by the committee at the initial claims review level, nor the subordinate of any such individual.

-Written requests for appeals should be sent to:
+Written requests for appeals must be sent to:

-Iron Workers District Council of Southern Ohio & Vicinity Annuity Trust Re: Appeal P.O.
-Box 398 Dayton, OH 45401-0398
+Iron Workers District Council of Southern Ohio & Vicinity Annuity Trust Re: Appeal 1470 Worldwide Place Vandalia OH 45377-1156